adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 Unlike OpenCV, Libuvc does not have a fixed pixel format that it stores frame data in.
 Instead it provides the encoding information from the camera and access to the raw data.
 It is our responsibility to convert the image data to the format we need.

 We won't be covering the various image formats in this post.
-To keep things simple, we'll use a Libuvc helper function called `any2bgr()`.
+To keep things simple, we'll use a Libuvc helper function called `uvc_any2rgb()`.
 The function checks the frame for one of the common webcam formats.
-If it finds a match, it does the appropriate conversion to BGR.
-This is convenient because we're already setup for BGR from the OpenCV example.
+If it finds a match, it does the appropriate conversion to RGB.

-If the frame does not have one of the supported image formats, then `any2bgr()` will fail.
+If the frame does not have one of the supported image formats, then `uvc_any2rgb()` will fail.
 Dealing with this case is outside of the scope of this post but it'll work for most webcams on the market.

-Define a BGR image to write the frame data to.
+Define a RGB image to write the frame data to.

 ```cpp
 #include <cstddef>